Salisbury-University/textual/README.md

 ## Current Status

+### **Sprint Two***: 20 February 2023 - 12 March 2023

+    This sprint is continuing the work we began in the last sprint with touching up on parts of the project that we looked at last sprint.
+This includes a focus on demos for the website, restructuring scrapers and polishing up analyzers.
+It is planned for the search page to be finished during this sprint as well, which seeks to solve the usability issue for those not directly familiar with the project.

+    We will also look to create more fleshed out documentation for use by others.
+This is accomplished primarily by the tutorials page on the website, but also by written documentation that will go on the repository and potentially on the site itself.
+Each of the tools should be fully documented.
+    Code itself should be as well for the chance that only group picks up the project once the current team graduates in the coming spring.

 ### **Sprint One**: 30 January 2023 - 19 February 2023

     As we move into COSC426, we are looking more at polishing the code written and parts of the